Ken Sema: Watford

 On 4 July 2018, Östersunds FK chairman Daniel Kindberg revealed that Sema was close to signing for Premier League club Watford on a five-year contract.
 The next day, Watford confirmed the signing.
+He scored his first goal against Bournemouth on 2 January 2019 in a 3–3 draw.

+He was integral in helping Watford get promoted back to the Premier League in the 2020–21 season, registering six goals and adding a further six assists.

+On 6 February 2024, Sema made his 150th appearance for Watford in their FA Cup fourth round replay defeat to Southampton.

+On 29 January 2025, Sema departed Watford having had his contract terminated by mutual consent.

 Loan to Udinese

 On 22 August 2019, Udinese Calcio signed Sema on a season-long loan from Watford.
-He made his Serie A debut for Udinese on 25 August 2019 in a 1–0 win against A.C.
-Milan.
+He made his Serie A debut for Udinese on 25 August 2019 in a 1–0 win against AC Milan.

+Pafos

+On 31 January 2025, Sema signed a contract with Cypriot First Division club Pafos.
+Sema was part of the Pafos side that won the club's first Cypriot league title during the 2024–25 season.